HERE to HERE, Hispanic Federation, and ExpandEd present “New York’s Latinx College Completion and Career Success Crisis”

 This report finds that, while Latinx college enrollment is on the rise, a majority of students are not obtaining a degree, leaving too many young people with debt and job insecurity, and without the networks and resources to successfully launch into the world of work.
 Yet, we know that work-based learning gives students the skills and experiences they need to connect their school learnings to rewarding careers, ultimately driving them toward their academic and professional goals.

-During our Latinx College Completion Crisis Briefing, HERE to HERE, Hispanic Federation, and ExpandEd will present the report and engage attendees in a conversation about the positive impact work-based learning has on young people; the obstacles currently facing practitioners and students, which have been exacerbated by the pandemic; and potential solutions.
+During our Latinx College Completion Crisis Briefing, HERE to HERE, Hispanic Federation, and ExpandEd presented the report and engaged attendees in a conversation about the positive impact work-based learning has on young people; the obstacles currently facing practitioners and students, which have been exacerbated by the pandemic; and potential solutions.
 In order to elevate student career success and drive positive student outcomes, such as the security of family-sustaining wages, we must uphold work not as an alternative or even a complement to classroom learning, but an integral piece of education and work preparedness.

 Date: January 15, 2021